dileep-gadiraju/python-webscraping-quickstart/docs/eslog.md

 * Types of logs:

-    1. log.job : it shows the job status, logs are shown in `general-job-stats`
+    1. log.job : it shows the job status, logs are added to `config.ES_JOB_INDEX`.

         Syntax:
         ```